Lorti/manu.ninja/src/posts/2021-12-20-recurring-tasks-in-notion.md

 await handleRecurringTasks();
 ```

 If you're done setting everything up, save your workflow and deploy it to production.
 To test your script hit the large "run now" button.
-You should get this success message:
+You should now see the script's output, telling you that it has created two tasks.
+Success!

 ![](/images/notion-pipedream-success.jpg)

-And there's now two future tasks in Notion.
-It does not matter if you've marked the old tasks as completed.
+And there's now two future tasks in Notion!
+It actually doesn't matter if you've marked the old tasks as completed.
 The script will take a look at any tasks in the past week, to create recurring tasks in the future.
 Why look back a whole week?
 This is actually just for demonstration purposes.
+As the script runs daily it would be enough to look at any tasks in the past 24 hours.

 ![](/images/notion-database-success.jpg)